 Extending from the south exit of Iwaki Station in Fukushima, “Hikari no Sakura” is a winter illumination that aims to electrically reproduce cherry blossom season with thousands of LEDs in varying shades of pink.

-The kickoff for the illumination will also see a fireworks show after the lights are turned on, but if it goes ahead this year, the fireworks are likely to be canceled due to COVID-19.
+The kickoff for the illumination usually sees a fireworks show after the lights are turned on, but if it goes ahead this year, the fireworks are likely to be canceled due to COVID-19.

 On the shores of Lake Towada, the venue is transformed into an illuminated winter wonderland for a period of three months in winter.
 In previous years, the event was compressed into three weeks in February, but in the interest of […]

 While most snow festivals feature man-made sculptures, the snow monsters of Zao are entirely natural.
 Created in rare circumstances that require specific weather and tree formation, the snow gathers in such a way that monsters are formed in the mountains. […]

 Celebrated to mark the end of winter and the day before spring begins, setsubun is an age-old Japanese ceremony thought to drive evil spirits from the house.
 Many people dress as demons and are herded out of businesses and houses […]

 One of the many traditional Setsubun festivals taking place across Japan, this one is unusual in that it features Geiko – the Kyoto version of Geisha.
 On the first day, there will be dance performances and bean-throwing ceremony from 1pm […]